-Other investments, excluding late-stage and stealth companies, include:
+Other investments, including late-stage and publicly traded, include:

 Would you like to work together?
 If so, watch the “Advise This!” video below and tell me about your company in the comments, ideally in 200 words or fewer.
 Stats are always helpful.

 Look forward to checking it out.
 In the meantime, I have to wrap up The 4-Hour Chef!

 It’s shaping up to be a fun one… :)